This Elf on the Shelf DIY Cupid-fil-a scene is a creative craft idea! If your kids are fans of this chicken restaurant, they will love this idea.

-Everything you need to pull off this epic Elf surprise is listed below – and trust me on this one…it’s totally worth it to do!
+Everything you need to pull off this epic Elf surprise is listed below – and trust me on this one…it’s worth it to do!

-Make sure to check out my Elf on the Shelf Pizza Scene for another fun idea.
+Check out my Elf on the Shelf Pizza Scene for another fun idea.

 Elf on the Shelf DIY For A Cupid-Fil-A Setup Free Printable